 Tubber co-founder, Ron Spoelstra, tells about the developing process behind Tubber, his vision for the future of the company, and why Tubber is not a “standard startup”.

 What inspired you for this Startup?

 I saw that there was a need for a new way to go boating.
-People don’t want to own boats any more, they only want to sail them.
-There are still many people who want to rent a boat via charter companies, ask lots of questions, advice and extra services.
+People don’t want to own boats anymore, they only want to sail them.
+There are still many people who want to rent a boat via charter companies, ask lots of questions, advice, and extra services.
 It will remain for long, but it will die slowly.
-We saw that people were interested in peer to peer market and there was a demand to create something like that.
+We saw that people were interested in peer-to-peer market and there was a demand to create something like that.
 We noticed that few companies were experimenting with it, but they could not get their value proposition right.
-We could see their mistakes, but we didn’t want to enter the market at that point in time.
-After two years there was still something missing and we decided to create Tubber.
-We knew how to fix it and make it better, because we already had contacts on the market.
+Not only that, but we could see their mistakes, but we didn’t want to enter the market at that point in time.
+After two years, there was still something missing, and we decided to create Tubber.
+We knew how to fix it and make it better because we already had contacts on the market.